Top Picks

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

-Below is our curated list of the best forex brokers regulated by the DFSA, with details and information about the regulation, the features, and the characteristics.
+Below is our curated list and review of the best forex brokers regulated by the DFSA, with details and information about the regulation, the features, and the characteristics.

 • HFM is regulated by DFSA n° F004885 with the trading name HF Markets (DIFC) Limited.